eclipse-tractusx/traceability-foss/docs/user-manual.md

 ![other-parts-table-settings-dialog](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/user-manual/parts/other-parts-table-settings-dialog.svg)

-Hide/show table columns by clicking on the checkbox or the column name.
+Hide / show table columns by clicking on the checkbox or the column name.
-It is possible to hide/show all columns by clicking on the "All" - checkbox.
+It is possible to hide / show all columns by clicking on the "All"-checkbox.

 The reset icon resets the table columns to its default view.

-Reorder the table columns by selecting a list item (click on the right of the column name).
-By selecting the column, you can reorder it with the up and down arrow icons to move it in the front or back of other columns.
+Reorder the table columns by selecting a list item by clicking on the name.
+You can reorder it with the up and down arrow icons.

-Apply your changes by clicking on the "Save" - button.
+Apply your changes by clicking on the "Save"-button.
-If you want to discard your changes, press the "ESC" - button, click anywhere else except in the dialog or close it explicitly with the close icon on the upper right of the dialog.
+If you want to discard your changes, press the "ESC"-button, click anywhere else except in the dialog or close it explicitly with the close icon on the upper right of the dialog.

 The settings will be stored in the local storage of the browser and will be persisted until they get deleted.

-#### Own Part details
+#### Own part details

 To open the detail view, click on the three dots icon of the desired item and select "View details".
 More detailed information on the asset is listed as well as a part tree that visually shows the parts relations.